Parliament unanimously approves president Bio’s government first budget

 Mr. Speaker, Honourable Members, the victory of the Sierra Leone People’s Party (SLPP) following the General Elections of March 2018 and after examining the assumptions which underpinned the 2018 Budget in the context of the New Direction, it became imperative that we prepare a Supplementary Budget to revise the 2018 Budget framework for the following reasons:

-First, the most important reason for recasting the budget is that, the priorities of Government have changed as articulated in the Presidential Address delivered by His Excellency, the President, Dr. Julius Maada Bio on the Occasion of the State Opening of the First Session of the Fifth Parliament of the Second Republic of Sierra Leone.
+First, the most important reason for recasting the budget is that, the priorities of Government have changed as articulated in the Presidential Address delivered by His Excellency, the President, Dr. Julius Maada Bio on the occasion of the State Opening of the First Session of the Fifth Parliament of the Second Republic of Sierra Leone.

 The provision of free quality basic and secondary education is a key priority under the New Direction.
 Accordingly, these priorities have to be reflected in the budgetary allocation to the education sector.

-In addition, there are new and compelling expenditure requirements such as the provision of subsidy to the energy sector to ensure reliable power supply to households and businesses as well as realigning budgetary allocations to the diversified economic sectors of fisheries, tourism and agriculture.
+In addition, there are new and compelling expenditure requirements such as the provision of subsidy to the energy sector to ensure reliable power supply to households and businesses, as well as realigning budgetary allocations to the diversified economic sectors of fisheries, tourism and agriculture.

 Second, the macroeconomic framework and the underlying assumptions, which underpinned the 2018 Government Budget have been revised to reflect recent developments in the economy.
 In particular, economic growth for 2018 has been revised downwards to 3.7 percent compared to 6.1 percent projected at the time the 2018 budget was presented to Parliament in October 2017.